U.S. soldier believed to be in North Korean custody after unauthorized border crossing, officials say

 She said North Korea was ready "for resolutely countering any acts of violating its sovereignty and territorial integrity," and warned the U.S. to "stop its foolish act of provoking (the North) even by imperiling its security."

+Three men, Kim Dong Chul, Kim Hak Song and Tony Kim, were released in May 2018 from detention in North Korea following a meeting between then-Secretary of State Mike Pompeo and North Korea's Kim.
+Later that year, Bruce Byron Lowrance was expelled from the country.

+A year before, American college student Otto Warmbier was released by North Korea after he had a "severe neurological injury."
+He died shortly after his release.

-CBS News' David Martin, Emmet Lyons and Tucker Reals contributed to this report.
+— CBS News' David Martin, Eleanor Watson, Emmet Lyons, Tucker Reals and Alex Sundby contributed to this report.

 for more features.